 The standard most important to us in automation is the 802.3cg standard.
 Two 802.3cg standards are important: the short-range standard, 10BASET1S, and the long-range standard, 10BASET1L.
 The short-range standard provides a method of using IP in discrete applications currently implementing Controller Area networking (CAN), DeviceNet, PROFIBUS DP.
 The long-range standard provides an IP replacement for process applications using HART and PROFIBUS PA.

-The applications for these standards are presented in Figure 4.
+The applications for these standards are presented in the below figure.

 New requirements for vastly more factory floor data.
 Industry 4.0 is useless unless the Internet of Things (IoT) can deliver the vast amounts of data required to power analytics, machine learning, preventive maintenance and AI applications that are needed.
 Manufacturers are facing a world where they must make machines smarter, processes leaner, factories more efficient and productivity higher.
 This is nearly impossible to do with much of today’s existing factory floor networking infrastructure.